funttastic/universal_kotlin/readme.md

 > com.company.team.project.dsl.model.enum_.ModuleEnum

-Also you can enable or disable modules using environment variables.
+Also you can enable or disable modules using environment variables (`enabledModules` and `disabledModules`).
 Check the [common-multiple_sources](common/multiple_sources) module for an example.

 The `buildSrc` method responsible to define which modules will be enabled and which don't is this one: